Passport to English Logo

 I won't study.
 Neither will I.

-Past - With verbs in the past tense you use so or neither, then did and then the subject (I).
-See the examples below.
+Past Tense - With verbs in the past tense, use so or neither, then did and finally the subject.
+See the following examples.

 I finished.
 So did I.